elliot-j/csc-583-search-project/README.md

 `pip install -r requirements.txt`

-Alternativly, you can run the following series of pip commands
+Alternatively, you can run the following series of pip commands

 ```
  pip install gensim